vikchupak/DevOps/Linux/Permissions/index.md

      - `p`: Named pipe

 2. **Number of Hard Links** (`1` / `2`):
-   - This column shows the **number of hard links** to the file or directory.
+   - This column shows the **number of hard links** for regular files.
    - **For directories, this number represents the count of SUBDIRECTORIES(EXCLUDING REGULAR FILES AND INCLUDING HIDDEN DIRECTORIES AND `.`, `..` DIRECTORIES)**.

 3. **Owner (User)** (`john` / `root`):